 Hello and welcome.
 I am Stephane, an engineer in the maps team, and together with my colleague, Mithilesh, we are going to talk about adding indoor maps to your app and websites.

+In iOS 11, we introduced indoor maps as a part of Apple maps.
+We provide beautiful and detailed floor plans for venues such as airports and malls.
 Indoor maps is a great way for you to view, search, and find your way inside of indoor spaces.

 Using the level picker, you can switch between floors, and each of these venues have indoor location similar to GPS or better.